Today’s guest post is by Gaynor Hunter!

 6 Reasons Your Hotel Needs A Niche

 Your hotel is missing out on regular sales and the ability to develop meaningful, long-term connections with your guests.
 Why?
-It is because you haven’t discovered your niche.
+Because you haven’t discovered your niche.

-As a hotelier, it is advisable to divide your prospective guests into niche market segments so you can communicate with them in a targeted way and show them what makes you different, special and unique.
-Here are six tips to increase your visibility within a niche and begin catering to specific groups which will result in repeat business and excellent word-of-mouth advertising:
+As a hotelier, you need to divide your prospective guests into niche market segments so you can communicate with them in a targeted way and show them what makes you different, special and unique.
+Here are six tips to increase your visibility within a niche and begin catering to specific groups which will result in repeat business and excellent word-of-mouth advertising.

 When you take the time to identify a niche market that you want to specifically target, you will inherently develop a better understanding of your audience.